wuj44/probability-and-inference-portfolio-wu-jingyuan/03-discrete-probability-calculations/writeup.md

 ### Assumptions

+The result of each game is independent.

 The result of each game is either a win or a loss, no tie.

 When it comes to best-of-X series, X should be odd.

+The team that wins World Series must win the last game.

 ### Q1 What is the probability that the Braves win the World Series given that PB = 0.55?